Solutions & Products

 The cloud operating model is thus clearly less about workload stability and more about ensuring operational consistency and enabling speed and flexibility in operations.

-The cloud collaboration model and DevOps in detail
+The Cloud Collaboration Model and DevOps in Detail

 Speed and flexibility can be positively influenced in particular via the collaboration model with the IT service provider.
 And as soon as a collaboration model is discussed, the idea of outsourcing is not far away.
 However, outsourcing in the context of the public cloud is understood differently than in the case of classic on-premises services.